Community Safety Support Volunteer and Volunteer Support Warden privacy notice

 Who we are

-Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
+We collect, use and are responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 KCC Community Safety Volunteers may work with community wardens, local organisations and residents to help create strong, resilient neighbourhoods and improve the quality of life.